-SOC 220 Social Problems 3 0 0 3 Prerequisites: ENG 090, RED 090, or placement
+SOC 220 Social Problems 3 0 0 3

 This course provides an in-depth study of current social problems.
 Emphasis is placed on causes, consequences, and possible solutions to problems associated with families, schools, workplaces, communities, and the environment.
 Upon completion, students should be able to recognize, define, analyze, and propose solutions to these problems.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.